SalomePlatform/adao/doc/en/tui.rst

     file must contain only the body of the function, as  described in the :ref:`section_ref_observers_requirements`.
 The "*Info*" variable contains
     an information string or can be void.

+.. index:: single: UserPostAnalysis
+.. index:: single: setUserPostAnalysis
+.. index:: single: setUserPostAnalysis Template

+**setUserPostAnalysis** (*Template, String, Script*)
+    This command allows to define the treatment of parameters or results after the calculation algorithm has been performed.
+Its value is defined as a predefined pattern name, a script file or a string.
+This allows to produce directly post-processing code in an ADAO case.
+It is possible to use patterns available by argument "*Template*" (which can be "*AnalysisPrinter*", "*AnalysisSaver*" and "*AnalysisPrinterAndSaver*").
+In
+    the case of a definition by "*Script*", the specified file must contain only the commands that could have been put after the execution of the calculation.

 Perform the calculation
 +++++++++++++++++++++++